 There’s a museum within the complex, showcasing his memorabilia starting from his birth certificate, personal items, clothing, books, gifts from various countries, and a Lincoln car of 1935 to name just a few.
 Trust me, these are just drops in the ocean!
 There’s even a piece of stone from the house in Macedonia where Ataturk was born!

 What I liked most about visiting the mausoleum is its layout.
-Every period of Ataturk’s life is perfectly displayed, with special corners dedicated to the reform he did to create one of the powerful countries in the 20th centuries.
+Every period of Ataturk’s life is perfectly displayed, with special corners dedicated to the reform he did to create one of the powerful countries in the 20th century.
 Apart from this, there are three panoramas dedicated to the Independence War of Turkey with a simulation of the war.
 When walking in the rooms, you hear sounds of gunfire, people screaming, and the sounds of water splashes.

 We really enjoyed the visit here.
 And make sure to spend around 2 hours to see everything.